HaoWeiHe/Multi-label-classification/README.md

 Another modeling options are tree beased models with dense features.
 Trees are effiecent, interpreatable and  able to utilize non-linear relations between features that aren't avaliable to Logistic regression.
 However, the training time-complexity is higher than logistic regression.

 ### Deep learning model
 With sufficient computational power and the amount of data, deep learning can be very powerful in predicting comment types.
-Training the model as well as evaluation could be very expensive, but we still have some tech to solve this.
-Such as multi-task.
+Training the model as well as evaluation could be very expensive, but we still have some tech to ease this, such as multi-task tech.
 In this repostory, we will focus on this technique.

 ## What's multi-task?
 (to be continue)